-It’s good to offer them at least one type of physical product like an 8×10 or whatever size print you feel comfortable with, that is their’s to keep.
+It’s good to offer them at least one type of product like an 8×10 (or whatever size print you feel comfortable with giving away), or a couple digital images that is their’s to keep.

 The idea is to get women into your studio, have them experience a shoot in a limited way at a low cost of entry, then expose them to all the wonderful images you took.
 In most cases, they’ll become so emotionally attached to what they see they’ll want to buy above and beyond what comes with their shoot.

 Hosting an open house at your studio or at your house (or friend’s house) if you don’t have a studio, is a great way to promote your business.

 It’s kind of like a cocktail party with your boudoir business as its central theme.
 This is also a great opportunity to display wall art that can be featured.

 Have door prizes women can win, like free embossing or gilding on their album, five extra images in their album, a free 20 minute mini-shoot with a free 8×10.
 Really anything you feel comfortable with giving away free as a prize.